ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/bbs-issuer.compact.jwp.wrapped}}
 Figure: Issued JWP (BBS, JSON, Compact Serialization)

-For a presentation with the following presentation header:
+For a presentation with the following Presentation Header:

 <{{./fixtures/template/bbs-holder-presentation-header.json}}
-Figure: Holder Presentation Header
+Figure: Presentation Header

 The holder decides to share all information other than the email address, and generates a proof.
 That proof is represented in the